nasseef20/recycle_bin/README.md

 ## Principle
 Recycle bins will be installed all around Dhaka, which can be located from the app.

 The recycle bins will contain digital screens that will show a QR code corresponding to the weight of plastics recycled.

-The app will scan this QR code and upon doing so, an appropriate amount of monetary reward will be added in the user's wallet.
+The app will scan this QR code and upon doing so, an appropriate amount of monetary reward will be added to the user's wallet.

 The reward can then be cashed out via Bangladesh's popular mobile banking services such as bKash or Nagad.

 ## QR code